candidtim/cookiecutter-flask-minimal/README.md

 # Possible future improvements

- - create accompanying cookiecutter template with Ansible project for deployment
+ - create accompanying cookiecutter template with Ansible project for deployment (in progress)
- - add optional configuration for e-mail error reporting and/or Sentry (using choice variables and hooks)
+ - add optional configuration for e-mail error reporting and/or Sentry
  - add choice for testng framework (and also make it entirely optional)
  - find a cross-platform replacement to a Makefile